valist-io/leo/docs/about.md

 ## More Protocols More Problems

-Each network will be implemented as an overlay on top of the existing devp2p Ethereum network.
+Each network will be implemented as an overlay on top of the existing [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) or discv5.
 Additional protocols for peer-to-peer data sharing will be added by making use of the [uTorrent protocol](https://www.bittorrent.org/beps/bep_0029.html).

 Diving into the devp2p documentation it seems to share a lot of similarities with libp2p.
 There's even a comparison between the two on the [github readme](https://github.com/ethereum/devp2p#relationship-with-libp2p).

-The protocols built on devp2p are purpose built for Ethereum, while libp2p is considered the swiss army knife of peer-to-peer networks.
+The protocols built on discv5 are purpose built for Ethereum, while libp2p is considered the swiss army knife of peer-to-peer networks.
 The one advantage libp2p has, is a proven peer-to-peer file sharing network known as [IPFS](https://ipfs.io).

 It seems that libp2p could be a great fit for the portal network.
 It has a data sharing protocol called [Bitswap](https://github.com/ipfs/go-bitswap), as well as a [Kademlia DHT](https://github.com/libp2p/go-libp2p-kad-dht) and [Gossip Pubsub](https://github.com/libp2p/go-libp2p-pubsub) implementation.